Azure/Azure-Sentinel/Playbooks/Okta/OktaPlaybooks/Okta-PromptUser/readme.md

 # Okta-Prompt User Playbook
  ## Summary

-When a new sentinal incident is created, this playbook gets triggered and performs below actions
+When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions:
-1. An adaptive card is sent to the risky user asking if he has done any malicious activity on his Okta account
+1. An adaptive card is sent to the risky user asking if they have done the malicious activity
-2. If user confirms yes, the incident will be closed with the user details
+2. If user confirms yes, the incident will be closed  and enriched as a comment with the user details
-3. Else,the user sessions will be cleared and reset password link will be sent to user
+3. Else, the **user sessions will be cleared** and **reset password link will be sent to user**
-4. An adaptvie card is sent to the SOC Teams channel, providing information about the incident and risky user details.The SOC can investigate further on the user.
+4. An adaptive card is sent to the SOC Teams channel, providing information about the incident and risky user details.
+The SOC can investigate further on the user.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https://raw.githubusercontent.com/Azure/Azure-Sentinel/SOAR-connectors-Private-Preview/Playbooks/Okta/OktaPlaybooks/Okta-PromptUser/azuredeploy.json" target="_blank">